Child Care Resource & Referral Agencies

 County Program Profile: Stanislaus

-Stanislaus County’s voluntary Quality Rating and Improvement System (QRIS) (Stanislaus STARS for Quality) serves programs in Stanislaus County and is administered by the Stanislaus County Office of Education and the Child Development Training Consortium – Yosemite Community College District.
-Since July 1, 2014, more than 100 QRIS/Quality Improvement System (QIS) sites have been rated and/or receive support to improve quality care.
-The Stanislaus STARS for Quality QRIS has five tier levels and measures several elements of program quality, including (1) Child Development and School Readiness, (2) Teachers and Teaching, and (3) Program and Environment.
-California State Preschool Programs, Infant and Toddler Programs, and State-Based Migrant Center-Based Programs, all funded solely or in part by contracts with the California Department of Education, may be eligible to receive monthly coaching, resources, materials, training, and specialized professional development.
-Monetary stipends are offered based on the tier level earned by participating sites.
+Quality Counts California, Stanislaus is a voluntary Quality Rating and Improvement System (QRIS) and Quality Improvement System (QIS) serving programs in Stanislaus County and is administered by the Stanislaus County Office of Education and the Child Development Training Consortium – Yosemite Community College District.
+Since July 1, 2014, more than 100 QRIS/QIS sites have been rated and/or receive support to improve quality care.
+Through the QRIS/QIS model some programs are eligible to receive monthly coaching, resources, and materials.
+The QCC Workforce Pathways program provides services to staff funded in part with state-subsidized dollars or caring for children receiving a state-subsidized voucher.
+Through the QCC Workforce Pathways participants have access to a variety of college cohort classes and professional development opportunities.
+Some participants are eligible for monetary stipends.
 First 5 IMPACT participating sites receive coaching, resources, materials, training, and professional development at all levels.
 At this time, monetary stipends are not available.

 County Contact Information